Clem256/biblioRust/README.md

 Create rust project with cargo.

-Add in dependencies in Cargo.toml.
+Add this dependencies in Cargo.toml.

 ```shell
 eframe = "0.27"